poyao0705/jobmate-backend/docs/SPEC.md

 ## 1. User Stories

 ### Current Implementation (✓)
-1. As a user, I can register and login to access my personal dashboard.
+1. As a user, I can authenticate via Auth0 (JWT tokens) to access my personal dashboard. *(Legacy User model exists only for server-rendered templates)*
 2. As a user, I can create and manage goals with descriptions.
 3. As a user, I can create tasks with start/end dates and associate them with goals.
 4. As a user, I can view my tasks in a calendar interface and mark them as complete.